davnn/fastpaced-articles/beautiful-interpolation/index.md

 The polynomial basis looks like $B = \{1, x, x^2, \ldots, x^n\}$, as represented by the columns of the Vandermonde matrix.
 Our resulting interpolating polynomial is a *linear combination* of this basis.

 $$P(x) = 4 + \frac{3}{4}x - \frac{3}{8}x^2$$

+Unfortunately we have to invert the Vandermonde matrix to solve for the coefficients $c_0, c_1 \ldots, c_n$.
+Let's see if we can find a better basis to to find the coefficients.

 ## Lagrange Interpolation